Farrelly: Early history

-The descendants of Faircheallaigh were thereafter called the Ó Faircheallaigh, and they were the Abbots of Drumlane Abbey for 7 centuries.
+The descendants of Faircheallach were thereafter called the Ó Faircheallaigh, and they were the Abbots of Drumlane Abbey for 7 centuries.
 According to the Lives of Irish Saints, Faircheallaigh's other brother, Fearghus (otherwise written as Fergus) was made the first Abbot of Rosinver in County Leitrim.

-The Lives of Irish Saints then details the succession of the Ó Faircheallaigh up to the time of Fergal ua Ruairc, King of Connacht from 956 to 967: "When fierce Maedoc died, both wall and great garden, the church with its horned cattle, were entrusted by him to Faircheallaigh.
-After Faircheallaigh died, the protection of the church was entrusted to the welcoming countenance which never refused a company, to the noble man, to Maelchiaráin.
+The Lives of Irish Saints then details the succession of the Ó Faircheallaigh up to the time of Fergal ua Ruairc, King of Connacht from 956 to 967: "When fierce Maedoc died, both wall and great garden, the church with its horned cattle, were entrusted by him to Faircheallach.
+After Faircheallach died, the protection of the church was entrusted to the welcoming countenance which never refused a company, to the noble man, to Maelchiaráin.
 Cúduilig, short was his activity, after forcible Maelchiaráin; Three years were these two undoubtedly in the coarbship after one another.
 Maelbrigde of the melodious voice, Concobar was his son; Maelbrigde did not succeed to the fair church, but his son Concobar succeeded."